Keep the Beat ❤️

 You don’t need a high number for this to be worthwhile.
 A good starting point is 6 to 10 controlled repetitions, take a short break, and then repeat.

-❄️ Beat the Cold January Challenge: Cold outside?
-No problem.
-Wrap up, get moving, and beat the winter blues one activity at a time.
+❄️ Beat the Cold February Challenge: Log 6 hours and get a £60 voucher!
+Still chilly out there?
+Wrap up, get moving, and show winter who’s boss — one activity at a time.

 Our January 2026 Legends